-Final inspection approval and the issuance of a Certificate of Occupancy
+- Final inspection approval and the issuance of a Certificate of Occupancy

 The goal of the permit process is to ensure that buildings which are constructed meet minimum code standards necessary to protect the public's health, safety, and property, and to promote energy efficiency and accessibility for disabled persons.
 Building and Safety also investigates complaints regarding unpermitted construction and accessibility violations.

-    Building and Safety may be reached by using the virtual counter here.
+Building and Safety may be reached by using the form here.

 For Construction Waste Management Plans, please visit the Department of Public Works, Solid Waste Management.